GautamGupta/bb-legacy-plugins/profanity-filter/trunk/readme.txt

 Changes profanity to stars, cartoon swears, or an administrator-specified word using the Double Metaphone algorithm.

 == Description ==
-Changes profanity to stars, cartoon swears, or an administrator-specified word using the [Double Metaphone](http://en.wikipedia.org/wiki/Double_Metaphone) algorithm.
+Changes profanity to stars, cartoon swears, or an administrator-specified word using a modified version of the [Double Metaphone](http://en.wikipedia.org/wiki/Double_Metaphone) algorithm.

 With the default settings of "cabbage" and "soup", a post such as:
 >I really like **this** cubbage soop!